instana/wp-instana-eum/trunk/readme.txt

 A: Instana is the dynamic Application Performance Management solution that automatically monitors scaled modern applications and their quality of service.

 Q: Where do I find my API key?
-A: In Instana\'s settings dialog, you can select the End-User Monitoring menu item.
+A: In Instana's settings dialog, you can select the End-User Monitoring menu item.
 In this dialog, keys can be generated for monitored applications.

 Q: Are you anonymizing IPs?
 Yes, IPs are anonymized.
 Specifically, the last octet of IPv4 addresses and the last 80 bits of IPv6 addresses are set to zeros.